WelbornGroup/ELECTRIC/docs/tutorial.rst

 To get started with ELECTRIC, we will need to prepare our input files.
 We will need:
     - a molecular dynamics trajectory
-    - a Tinker input file which does not have periodic boundaries or Ewald summation
+    - a Tinker input file (usually called a key file) which does not have settings for periodic boundaries or Ewald summation
     - the forcefield parameter file
     - a bash script file